jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

           $ref: '#/components/schemas/ListLineItem'
 ```

-*NOTE*: In the real world we would import a jar file with these objects, but for the sake of this workshop we will create the OrderInCommand manually.
+*NOTE*: We could of course import a jar file with these objects, but for the sake of this workshop we will create the OrderInCommand manually.
 Actually we will create two classes: OrderInCommand and LineItem.
 This is simple stuff so feel free to copy and paste from below.

 #### OrderInCommand